wethod/learning-center-source/content/alerts/index.md

 Visit the [Alerts Engine]({{< relref "settings/index.md#alerts-engine" >}}) section to change the projects that require a Project Type.

 *How to solve it?* Head to the projects list and assign a Project Type.

+### Won Project But Missing Files
+This alert means that your project is won (probability 90% or more) and has a "chargeable" Job Order Category but has no files attached.

+*How to solve it?* Upload at least one document, what about starting with the proposal or the contract?